wmayner/pyphi/README.rst

       url    = {http://dx.doi.org/10.5281/zenodo.17498}
     }

-(Just make sure to use the version number and DOI for the version you actually used.)
+(Just make sure to use the version number, DOI, and URL for the version you actually used.)

 Usage, Examples, and API documentation